pghvlaans/sbotools/README.md

 To make **sbotools** packages from the master branch, see [sbotools-git-slackbuild](https://github.com/pghvlaans/sbotools-git-slackbuild).
 For release **sbotools**, a SlackBuild is [available](https://slackbuilds.org/repository/15.0/system/sbotools/) at SlackBuilds.org.

+## Slackware Support

+**sbotools** currently supports Slackware 15.0 and beyond.
+For Slackware 14.0, 14.1 and 14.2, install`sbotools-4.0.1` at the latest.

 ## Most Recent Changes
+#### Post-Release
+  * Drop support for Slackware 14.0, 14.1 and 14.2

 #### 4.0.1 - 2025-10-27
   * sbotool: Clarified the batch installation prompt
     * Thanks to SCerovec for the feedback.